jkirkwin/OO-Design-Class-Project-Revisited/StyleDoc-A4.md

 ## Model

-The Model has been largely inherited from assignments 2/3.
-Using Hub as our Primary entry point, we can access all Devices, Rooms, and UserAccounts in our system.
-The Model is completely independant and does not rely on ANYTHING outside itself.
-This allows us to keep business logic primarily in the controller partition of the application, and any logic that is dependant on the way the user is interacting with the application in the Controller and View partitions.
+The Model has been largely inherited from assignment two.
+Using Hub as our Primary EntryPoint, we can access all Devices and UserAccounts in our system.
+The Model is completely independent and does not rely on ANYTHING outside itself.
+Using Rooms as a bundling object, devices are pooled together so as to alert each other when they need to interact.

 ### Hub

 The Hub is the core of our model.
-It is responsible for registering and unregistering for all Devices, Rooms, and UserAccounts in the system and for holding aggregations and mappings of all entities currently in the system.
+It is responsible for registering and unregistering for all devices and UserAccounts in the system, and for holding aggregations and mappings of all entities currently in the system.
 It can also access almost any information about the objects it holds.
-This allows it to stay as the point of contact for Controller in most cases.
+This allows it to stay as the main point of contact for Controller for most functionality.

 While the aspiration is for the Hub to be the only thing able to access that which it holds, it became unwieldly to continue that implementation.
-In an effort to avoid having a God-Class of a hub, we decided to implement getUser() and getDevice() so we could be more flexible in Controller, and seperate concerns more effectively.
+In an effort to avoid having a GODFUNCTION of a hub, we decided to implement getUser() and getDevice() so we could be more flexible in Controller, and separate concerns more effectively.

-Hub also acts as a mediator within the model, in that it is the go-between in nearly all communication between other model entities (UserAccounts and Devices, primarily).
+Hub also acts as a mediator within the model, in that it is the go-between in nearly all communication between other model entities (UserAccounts, Devices, and Rooms primarily).

 ### UserAccount

-UserAccount is responsible for knowing it's own accessLevel, which Hub it belongs to, it's username and password for verification, and it also holds the blacklist of devices it may not see.
-We decided to have the UserAccounts store their own accessLevel and Device Blacklist so as to limit complexity of Hub and seperate concerns more intuitively.
+UserAccount is responsible for knowing it's own accessLevel, which Hub it belongs to, it's username and password for verification, and it also holds the blacklist of devices it may not see or recieve notifications from.

+We decided to have the UserAccounts store their own accessLevel and Device Blacklist so as to limit complexity of Hub.

-### Room
+### Rooms

-Rooms serve as an optional feature that allows the model to group certain devices together.
-Device such as cameras and thermostats take in information and pass this along to their room, in the form of an event.
-The room then takes appropriate actions on other devices in it (for example, it turns off lightbulbs if the camera notifies it that there is no movement in the room) and notifies the hub.
+Rooms are Objects which are responsible for knowing which Devices have been assigned to them, which Hub has jurisdiction over it's Devices, and adding/removing these objects from itself.
+We made the Rooms purposefully detached from a physical concept of a room so that, in actual use, it could apply to groups of Devices linked together for a reason other than that they share the same physical space.

+#### Events

+Sometimes events will occur that will require devices talking to each other.
+Rooms are used to dictate which Devices should be alerted by any other given Device.
+Rather than having every Lightbulb in the smarthouse turn on when someone steps into the foyer, the house will wait for the camera in the halleay to detect movement before lighting up the next room.
+Eco-friendly AND convenient!!

 ### Device